Health, Physical Therapy, Pickleball, Tennis

 • Frozen water bottle.
 Freezing a plastic water bottle then putting under your foot and rolling back and forth around the painful area for 15 min is very beneficial.
 This can be done 3-4 times per day.

-• Ice Massage – taking a paper cup, fill with water and freeze.
-Take the frozen cube out of the cup and perform as above or run directly on the foot for 5 min.
+• Ice Massage – Take a paper cup, fill it with water, and freeze it.
+Take the frozen cube out of the cup and perform as above, or run directly on the foot for 5 min.
 This technique creates a layer of water between the skin and ice.
-This transduces the cold much more effectively and with tissues close to the surface is very effective.
+This transduces the cold much more effectively, and with tissues close to the surface, it is very effective.
 This will make a mess and should only be done for 5 min per session.

 Read more: